Skip to content

 • UEFI Boot Sequence

-• UEFI: selects the first Boot Partition in the UEFI BootOrder variable
+• UEFI: Selects the active BOOT partition according to the UEFI BootOrder variable

-• UEFI: Loads the Comboapp (Intel microcode, kernel, initrd, cmdline.txt)
+• UEFI: Loads the Comboapp (kernel, initrd, cmdline.txt)

 • UEFI: Starts the Linux kernel with the content of cmdline.txt as arguments